tnibert/Camelot/README.md

 #### AWS Deployment

 Note that AWS support is not quite production ready.
+Files won't be persisted.

 In order to deploy onto AWS, you need a .env_aws file in the project root directory defining variables:<br>
 $REGION - the region to deploy the application in<br>